vmleon/learning-library/analytics-library/sailgp/ml/ml.md

     ![pic1](images/result1.png)

-17. Create a new visualization from PK, WIND_ANGLE and BOAT_SPEED and drag it to just above the original chart (the area will be highlighted in blue).
+16. Create a new visualization from `PK`, `WIND_ANGLE` and `BOAT_SPEED` and drag it to just above the original chart (the area will be highlighted in blue).

     ![pic1](images/investigate-windangle-boatspeed.png)

-   Conclusion: There also appears to be a relationship between WIND_ANGLE and BOAT_SPEED as well.
+   Conclusion: There also appears to be a relationship between `WIND_ANGLE` and `BOAT_SPEED` as well.
 There's a clear concentration of points in the top of the chart.
 However, there are also many points further down.

    ![pic1](images/result2.png)

-18. Drag the WIND_SPEED to the **Color** component.
+18. Drag the `WIND_SPEED` to the **Color** component.
 With this we're trying to visualize the relationship between all three variables.

    ![pic1](images/add-windspeed.png)